 Who are secured credit cards good for?

-A secured credit card can be a useful financial product for a handful of different people in different situations.
-Whether you need to build your credit or learn how to use a credit card responsibly, a secured credit card can be the answer.
-Secured credit cards can directly benefit people in many different situations:
+A secured credit card can be a useful financial product for a handful of different people in different situations, whether they need to build credit or learn how to use a credit card responsibly.
+Here are a few situations where you might benefit from a secured card:

 - Bankrupt.
 The best way to combat being denied after declaring bankruptcy is to apply for a secured credit card with no credit check.